 Born in Ohio, Courtney earned a Bachelor of Arts degree in elementary education with a social psychology minor and a math endorsement from DePauw University, Greencastle, Indiana, in 1997, and a Master of Divinity degree from Duke Divinity School, Durham, North Carolina, in 2007.

 She and her husband, the Rev. Daniel Randall, served with Global Ministries (2007-10) as standard-support missionaries with the Latvian United Methodist Church.
 They have one daughter, and two sons.
 They are a missionary family.

 After graduation, she served two terms in AmeriCorps in the West and in Chicago.
-“It took me a couple more years,” Rev. Randall said, “to find myself in a place where I could see how God was calling me to use mission work and mission service within the context of the local church.”
-She then worked as a youth director at her local church, St. Francis UMC in Cary, NC.
-“St. Francis UMC continues to be a mission-oriented faith community who has supports me and others in service,” she recalls, “that took me one step closer to recognizing my call as a missionary and as a pastor.”
+“It took me a couple more years,” she said, “to find myself in a place where I could see how God was calling me to use mission work and mission service within the context of the local church.”
+She then worked as a youth director at her local church, St. Francis UMC in Cary, North Carolina.
 Three years later, she felt the Holy Spirit’s prompting to apply to divinity school.
 At Duke, she pursued mission opportunities and discerned elders’ orders.
 She met her future husband.

 “We were following leads and potential sites,” Courtney continued.
 “My mentor asked if we would be willing to serve in Latvia.
 I knew nothing about Latvia and could barely locate it on a map.
 Yet, this is where God led us to serve the next part of our lives.
 The mission field is everywhere.
 God has called us to places unknown to serve alongside and with God’s people.”